mrxk/dev-env/README.md

 The following commands work together to create an isolated environment for running a single command that is isolated from other command invocations.

+ * `buildr`: Build a run dev-env image in the current directory
  * `run`: Run a command via bash in a dev-env container in the current directory
  * `rmr`: Remove a run dev-env container in the current directory
  * `rmri`: Remove a run dev-env container and its associated image in the current directory